neutrinoceros/vac2fost/README.rst

 .. image:: http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat

-warning: this work has seen very little usage outside of his author's laptop, any user feedback is therefor essential to making this program more reliable.
+warning: this work has seen very little usage outside of its author's laptop, any user feedback is therefor essential to making this program more reliable.
 Please do report bugs on sight, thanks.